 The lawyer also added that he can see that the policymakers in the country will soon regulate the activities of influencers.

-Insisting that it is possible that the law will soon require influencers to post the necessary disclaimers and also to do diligence when it comes to the projects or products that they promote.
+Insisting that it is possible that the law will soon require influencers to post the necessary disclaimers and also to conduct due diligence when it comes to the projects or products that they promote.

 Meanwhile, known blockchain game Axie Infinity content creator, Kookoo Crypto, also added his insights about the matter, agreeing that influencers should really have legal liability.
 “Kailangan natin ng regulations to avoid ‘yung mga tao na pumasok sa mga projects na careless(ly) ipinromote ng mga infuencers,” he expressed.